Benefits terminology can be confusing. Here’s help with the definitions for some of the most common yet possibly unfamiliar terms and phrases.

 A formal process that authorizes a medical plan member to get care from a specialist or hospital.
 If you’re enrolled in the Consumer or Open Access plan options, you don’t have to get a referral to see a specialist.
 You do need to pay attention to possible network restrictions, though.
 Refer to specific plans for more information.

 An institution that is licensed to provide, and does provide, specific services on an inpatient basis for persons convalescing from illness or injury.

 A doctor whose practice is limited to a particular branch of medicine or surgery.
 For example, oncologists, gastroenterologists, dermatologists, podiatrists, neurologists, cardiologists, orthodontists, etc.

-The average rate charged for a particular health care service by most providers in a specific geographic area.
+The average rate charged for a particular healthcare service by most providers in a specific geographic area.
 The plan pays benefits based on the UCR amount.
-You’re responsible for paying any amount charged by a provider that is in excess of the UCR amount.
+You are responsible for paying any amount charged by a provider that is in excess of the UCR amount.
 In-network services are contracted and can’t exceed UCR limits.